datocms/vue-datocms/src/components/ContentLink/README.md

 ## Manual overlays

-For fields that cannot contain stega encoding (like select fields, numbers, or dates), you can manually specify the editing URL using the `data-datocms-content-link-url` attribute:
+In some cases, you may want to manually create click-to-edit overlays for content that doesn't have stega encoding.

+### Using `data-datocms-content-link-url`

+You can add the `data-datocms-content-link-url` attribute with a DatoCMS editing URL:

 ```vue
 <script setup>